harryhope/messenger/README.md

 Messenger::off('name change');
 ```

-- To send a message and have it trigger associated functions, use the send
-method.
+Use the send method to trigger associated subscriptions.

 ```
 Messenger::send('name change', 'Dave');
 ```

-- Messenger also allows for method chaining:
+Messenger also allows for method chaining.
 ```
 Messenger::on('name change', $change_name)->on('day change', $change_day);